chipperdoodles/3color/instance/content/single_page/HowTo.md

 open up our text file and and create a file that looks like this:

-      title: ""
+      title:
       published: yyyy-mm-dd
       modified: yyyy-mm-dd
       page_type:
-      book: { 'title': "", 'chapter': '' , 'page_number': '', 'image': ""}
+      book: { 'title': , 'chapter': , 'page_number': , 'image': }
       menu:
       version: 0.1

 * title is the title of the page, it shows up on the webpage.
 * published is the date you post it in yyyy-mm-dd
 * modified is the date if you want to post changes to the file.
-Not currently used, in here as a just in case
+Not currently used, in here as a just in case, fill in the value of the published date
 * page_type is the type of this page.
 Available choices are: book, news, single_page. note that the files must be saved in the appropriate directory. book in your content/books directory, news in your content/instance directory, single_page in your content/single_page dir.
 * book: is where you fill out info for your book pages.
+    * Title is the name of your book or comic
+    * chapter number is the chapter number as a whole number (1,2,3, etc..)
+    * page_number is the page number as a whole number.
+As of now page numbers do not reset for chapters.
+So if you have five pages in the first chapter, the first page of chapter 2 will be page 6.
-Title is book title, chapter is chapter number, page_number is the page number and image is the name of your comic image file uploaded in your instance/images folder. (chapter and page_number are integers and image has to include your filename extension such as .png or .jpg)
+    * image is the name of your comic image file uploaded in your instance/images folder.
+It must include the file extension. (.jpg, .png, etc)
 * menu is a True or False statement.
 If marked true and entry for this page will be automatically added to the main menu
 * version is 0.1 for now and represents the version of 3color the file was built with, hopefully making migration easier if there are bigger changes

 book page example (note: For comic pages you don't need anything after the option menu):

-      title: "Ricks Page 3"
+      title: Ricks Page 3
       published: 2016-02-18
       modified: 2016-02-18
       page_type: book
-      book: { 'title': "Ensign Ricks", 'chapter': 2, 'page_number': 3, 'image': "rick_15.png" }
+      book: { 'title': Ensign Ricks, 'chapter': 2, 'page_number': 3, 'image': rick_15.png }
       menu: False
       version: 0.1